grafana/grafana/docs/sources/panels/transformations.md

 {{< docs-imagebox img="/img/docs/transformations/organize-fields-stat-example-7-0.png" class="docs-image--no-shadow" max-width= "1100px" >}}

-### Outer join
+### Join by field (outer join)

 Use this transformation to join multiple time series from a result set by field.

 This transformation is especially useful if you want to combine queries so that you can calculate results from the fields.

-In the example below, I have two queries displaying streaming data in a table visualization.
+In the example below, I have a template query displaying time series data from multiple servers in a table visualization.
 I can only view the results of one query at a time.

 {{< docs-imagebox img="/img/docs/transformations/join-fields-before-7-0.png" class="docs-image--no-shadow" max-width= "1100px" >}}